 The Hogwarts Express provides one-way service from The Wizarding World- Hogsmeade at Islands of Adventure to The Wizarding World- Diagon Alley at Universal Studios Florida and vice-versa.
 Since the two Potter-themed lands are located in two separate parks, Universal requires all train passengers to have park-to-park passes.
 The passengers are, after all, going from one park to the other.

-Regardless of the number of days purchased for a one-park-per-day ticket, the additional cost to upgrade to a park-to-park pass is $55 (prices valid May 2017).
-Visitors with single park tickets can fork over the extra money, get their upgraded park-to-park passes, and enter the line to get on the Hogwarts Express.
+Depending of the number of days purchased for a one-park-per-day ticket, the additional cost to upgrade to a park-to-park pass ranges from $60 to $70 (prices valid March 2018).
+Visitors with single-park tickets can fork over the extra money, get their upgraded park-to-park passes, and enter the line to get on the Hogwarts Express.